The first gameplay from 'Rainbow Six Extraction' is here

 The CEO pushed back the release of every game on Ubisoft’s slate after the negative reaction in response to Tom Clancy’s Ghost Recon: Breakpoint.

-Rainbow Six Extraction than caught another delay, but it looks like it’s finally on track, and will release on September 16, 2021.
+Rainbow Six Extraction then caught another delay, but it looks like it’s finally on track, and will release on September 16, 2021.

 In other news Respawn Entertainment released a next-gen upgrade for Star Wars Jedi: Fallen Order which allows players to select a performance or a quality mode.